edilsoncorrea/lipobatterytester/README.md

 ### Prerequisites
 - [PlatformIO](https://platformio.org/) installed in VS Code or CLI
-- ESP32 board support package
+- Board support packages (ESP32 or Arduino AVR)
 - Git (for cloning the repository)

 ### Setup Instructions